 A beautiful green lawn, with the help of trees and hedges, can help reduce the air temperature around a house by 7 to 14 degrees.
 That can significantly reduce the cost to air condition a home.
 Even more so, lawns absorb carbon, cleaning the air we breathe.
 Most every lawn can do this, but zoysia lawns can do it with less water, less fertilizer, less pesticide, less herbicide, and less mowing.

 Zoysia is also more drought resistant, which ultimately means less watering for it to stay green, even in the heat of summer.
 Other grasses, which require more watering, can cause run-off of poor quality water into sewers from non-lawn and garden areas such as driveways.
 This can eventually reach our rivers and streams.
-But well maintained lawns absorb and filter water.
+Well-maintained lawns absorb and filter water though.

 To find out more about how low maintenance lawns can save you money and help the environment, check back soon for Low Maintenance Lawns: Part II.